 HPU semester programs require a $500 non-refundable application fee paid at the time of application.
 The fee is non-refundable unless a qualified student is not accepted into the program by the institution abroad.
 Students who wish to attend classes at HPU must register during regularly scheduled registration periods and pay applicable late registration fees.
 On-campus housing options may be limited for students who apply late, and fees may apply.

 Global Experience programs require a $500 non-refundable application fee paid at the time of application.
 This fee is non-refundable and is used to hold the student’s place on the trip.
-In the event that travel arrangements cannot be modified or cancelled, additional fees (e.g., the cost of airline ticket, hotel accommodations, pre-arranged group meals, activity fees, entrance fees) may apply or be non-refundable.
+In the event that travel arrangements cannot be modified or canceled, additional fees (e.g., the cost of an airline ticket, hotel accommodations, pre-arranged group meals, activity fees, entrance fees) may apply or be non-refundable.

 The different types and amounts of financial aid are varied.
 Depending on the type of aid, all, some, or none of your financial aid package may be able to be used for a study abroad opportunity.
-If you plan to use financial aid to cover some or all of your program’s expenses, keep in mind more financial aid may be available for HPU programs than unaffiliated programs.
+If you plan to use financial aid to cover some or all of your program’s expenses, keep in mind more financial aid may be available for HPU exchange programs than HPU affiliated programs and/or unaffiliated programs.
 Generally, HPU financial aid, including the Presidential Scholarship, is not available for an unaffiliated study abroad program and while federal financial aid may be available for use on an unaffiliated study abroad program, the process to request this aid differs.

-Before applying to any program, review the Financial Aid Policy on Studying Abroad, then contact the Office of Financial Planning.
+Before applying to any program, review the Financial Aid Policy on Study Abroad, then contact the Office of Financial Planning.
 Financial Planning counselors can discuss the different types of financial aid and whether they can be applied to study abroad programs.